JackAdams/constellation/README.md

 `Constellaton.hideCollection('collectionName')` to hide collections programatically (collections hidden this way cannot be unhidden through the "Config" tab - they won't even appear there)

 `Constellaton.showCollection('collectionName')` to show collections programatically

+`Constellation.setKeyCode(keyCode)` to change the default toggle key from CTRL + C to CTRL + <whichever key's keycode you set> (Note: this should only be used in app code, as a last-resort config option, and not in plugin package code)

 If you put a `callback` in your `addTab({ ... })` (e.g. `Constellation.addTab({name: "my-plugin", callback: "myCallBack", ...});`) you need to register it as follows:
 ```